utopia-planitia/icinga1-images/README.md

 # About This Image

 1. Based on ubuntu:trusty
+1. Contains Postfix to be able to send emails.
+1. Contains rsyslogd to be able to read postfix's log entries.
 1. No SSH.
 If you need to execute commands in the context of the container, you can use [nsenter](https://github.com/jpetazzo/nsenter).
 1. No database.
 IDO is not configured.